katerebekah/csharp-dotnet-milestones/3-database-driven-applications/resources/database-concepts/DBS_ENTITY-FRAMEWORK.md

     }
 }
 ```
-* Notice that this instance of the DBContext is named MyStore.
-You will see that the actual connection string associated with this database connection.
+* Notice that this instance of the DBContext is named "MyStoreContext".
+Below you will see the actual connection string associated with this database connection.
 Usually the database connection string is stored in the Web.Config for a web project or the App.Config file for other types of projects.
 ```
  <connectionStrings>
     <add name="MyStoreContext" connectionString="Data Source=Alienware-PC\sqlexpress;Initial Catalog=MyStore;Integrated Security=True"  providerName="System.Data.SqlClient" />